pootercat/draughty/README.md

 ## Requirements
 * Ruby 2.0
 * Rails 4
-* Postgres
+* Sqlite

 ## DB Setup
-In order to prep the database for the draft you must first migrate the database: This will likely require you to create the postgres user and grant proper permissions for DB creation and other write operations
+In order to prep the database for the draft you must first migrate the database:

 ```
 bundle exec rake db:migrate